Lancia Aurelia: Specifications

 The Aurelia was designed under the direction of engineer Vittorio Jano.
 Its engine, one of the first production V6 engines, a 60° design developed by Francesco de Virgilio, who was between 1943 and 1948 a Lancia engineer, and who worked under Jano.
 During production, capacity grew from 1.8 L to 2.5 L. Prototype engines used a bore and stroke of 68 mm x 72 mm for 1,569 cc; these were tested between 1946 and 1948.
 It was an all-alloy pushrod design with a single camshaft between the cylinder banks.
 A hemispherical combustion chamber and in-line valves were used.
 Carburation was by a single Solex or Weber.
 Some uprated 1,991 cc models were fitted with twin carburettors.

 At the rear was an innovative combination transaxle integrating the gearbox, clutch, and differential, and inboard-mounted drum brakes.
 The front suspension was a sliding pillar design, with rear semi-trailing arms replaced by a de Dion tube in the Fourth series.
-The Aurelia was also first car to be fitted with radial tires as standard equipment.
+The Aurelia was also the first car to be fitted with radial tires as standard equipment.